The book every cook should own! πŸ“–πŸ‘©πŸ»β€πŸ³

 Flavor the Moments

-Marcie is a culinary school graduate sharing easy, healthy recipes rich in seasonal, sustainable ingredients.
+Hi, I'm Marcie!
+I'm a culinary school graduate sharing easy, healthy recipes rich in seasonal, sustainable ingredients.
 You'll also find produce guides, cooking tips and techniques and both healthy and decadent desserts because life is about balance!

 Read more from Flavor the Moments